tanducmai/tanducmai/README.md

 - 🌏: I regularly partake in open-source projects.
 - 💬: `It is not complicated, it is just unfamiliar.`

-# :coffee: Get in touch
+# :coffee: Get in Touch

 <a target="_blank" href="https://www.linkedin.com/in/tanducmai/">
 <img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />